kolegran/elements-selector/README.md

 The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The `gradle-intellij-plugin` makes it possible to run the IDE with your plugin and publish your plugin to JetBrains Marketplace Repository.

+You can use this guide as example for Gradle installing on Ubuntu: ```https://linuxize.com/post/how-to-install-gradle-on-ubuntu-18-04/```

 > **NOTE:** Make sure to always upgrade to the latest version of `gradle-intellij-plugin`.

 A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration already set up.